phetsims/phet-info/doc/phet-development-overview.md

 After checking it out (could take 30+ minutes), the source code for the simulations are located in (for example): svn-checkout/trunk/simulations-java/simulations/forces-and-motion-basics

-## 3rd Party Dependencies
+## 3rd-Party Dependencies

-PhET Simulations use around 3 open source 3rd party dependencies for the deployed source code, and more for the build phase.
+PhET Simulations use around 3 open source 3rd-party dependencies for the deployed source code, and more for the build phase.
 They are all included with the source code checkouts in the sherpa repository.
-The libraries and licenses are described in this 3rd party dependency licensing document
+The libraries and licenses are described in this 3rd-party dependency licensing document.

 ## Licensing